consensus-shipyard/ipc/docs/quickstart-calibration.md

 ```

 ## Step 6: Deploy the infrastructure
-With the collateral and number of minimum validators fulfilled, the subnet is bootstrapped in teh parent, and we can deploy the infrastructure.
+With the collateral and number of minimum validators fulfilled, the subnet is bootstrapped in the parent, and we can deploy the infrastructure.

 ### Deploying a bootstrap node
 Before running our validators, at least one bootstrap needs to be deployed and advertised in the network.
 Bootstrap nodes allow validators discover other peers and validators in the network.
 In the current implementation of IPC, only validators are allowed to advertise bootstrap nodes.